pitaaa-community/pitaaa-community.github.io/_posts/2025-08-19-spaamtisch.md

 ---
-layout: post
+layout: page
-title: "SPAAMTisch seminars"
+title: "SPAAMTIsch calendar"
-categories: Publications
+sidebar_link: false
 ---
 The recordings of the sSPAAMTisch seminars can be found on our [Youtube channel](https://www.youtube.com/watch?v=lxA3LU9AS0Q&ab_channel=SPAAMCommunity)